-The UK is home to some seriously spectacular beaches, perfect to visit during a spring break.
-Who knows, you may even get some sunshine!
+The UK is home to some seriously spectacular beaches!
+What better way to spend your bank holiday than a dip in the sea.
 Here are 5 of our favourite coastal spots in the UK.

 For older members of the family, the Minack Theatre sits perched on the cliffs above and can entertain everyone with its selection of plays.
 Enjoy one of the many walks along the cliffs towards Porthgwarra and Land’s End, head to Penberth Cove, an unspoiled fishing cove belonging to the National Trust, or take a look around nearby Tanglewood wild garden.